lh3/miniasm/README.md

 coli data set][PB-deprecated].
 ONT data are acquired from the [Loman Lab][loman-ont].

-For a *C. elegans* [PacBio data set][ce], miniasm finishes the assembly, including reads overlapping, in less than 30 minutes with 16 CPUs.
-The total assembly size is 106Mb; the N50 is 1.79Mb.
+For a *C. elegans* [PacBio data set][ce] (only 40X are used, not the whole dataset), miniasm finishes the assembly, including reads overlapping, in ~10 minutes with 16 CPUs.
+The total assembly size is 105Mb; the N50 is 1.94Mb.
 In comparison, the [HGAP3][hgap] produces a 104Mb assembly with N50 1.61Mb.
 [This dotter plot][ce-img] gives a global view of the miniasm assembly (on the X axis) and the HGAP3 assembly (on Y).
 They are broadly comparable.
 Of course, the HGAP3 consensus sequences are much more accurate.
+In addition, on the whole data set (assembled in ~30 min), the miniasm N50 is reduced to 1.79Mb.
+Miniasm still needs improvements.

 Miniasm confirms that at least for high-coverage bacterial genomes, it is possible to generate long contigs from raw PacBio or ONT reads without error